How to protect yourself following the 23andMe data breach

 Consider your legal options

-If your privacy rights have been violated as a result of the data breach, there are legal options for recourse.
+If your privacy rights have been violated as a result of the data breach, there are also legal options for recourse.

 You may also like: